adaamko/POTATO/README.md

 streamlit run frontend/app.py -- -t notebooks/train_dataset -v notebooks/val_dataset -g ud -sr notebooks/features.json -hr notebooks/manual_features.json
 ```

-### Unsupervised mode
+### Advanced mode

-If labels are not or just partially provided, the frontend can be started also in _unsupervised_ mode, where the user can _annotate_ a few examples at the start, then the system gradually offers rules based on the provided examples.
+If labels are not or just partially provided, the frontend can be started also in _advanced_ mode, where the user can _annotate_ a few examples at the start, then the system gradually offers rules based on the provided examples.

 Dataset without labels can be initialized with: